top of page

 Barachois Summer Music is now one of Atlantic Canada’s most important musical events.
 Its concerts have often been recorded and broadcast on Radio-Canada and Espace musique.
 In 2014, the series received the Event of the Year Éloize in recognition of its 31st and 32nd seasons, Twilight Dreams and A Fresh, Blazing Summer.
 Emboldened by this success, the event hopes to keep growing and evolving, always striving to nourish the region’s cultural life.

-ARTISTIC DIRECTORS
+ARTISTIC DIRECTOR

 bottom of page